HIEUDENHI/nyc_taxi_pipeline/README.md

 ## 2. Dataset Used

-Here is the dataset I used.
+Here is the dataset I used: [NYC DATASET](https://drive.google.com/drive/folders/1eXP7BeyS9-4pOA7n7weqU6-IomX2w4Be?usp=sharing)

 **More Info About Dataset**
 - **Original Data Source**